The Problem at Hand

 What this means in practice is that it can’t even represent every single cache type, never mind having variations relating to status.
 You’ve got to get a bit creative with it.
 The way to implement your creativity is to amend the cache type in GSAK before downloading to the device.
 I guess I kind of knew this already, and had previously been using the “Benchmark” cache type to highlight solved puzzles, and the like.
 I’d been doing this manually, by changing attributes in GSAK one by one.
 Tedious, and prone to error.

 I wrote a macro for GSAK that changes the cache type as follows.
 The custom icons on my Montana to reflect these names.
 It’s very bespoke, but it does what I want, or at least the closest I’m going to get to it :

 - Cache In Trash Out Event.bmp -> Indicates “owned” caches, represented by something that looks like a star in a green circle

 - Event Cache.bmp -> Used for all event types (CITO, Event, Mega, Giga, GPS Maze, Community Celebration) – there’s never enough to worry what type of event each one is.
 I always know in advance whether I’m going or not, so having them on the GPS is not necessary really.

-- Virtual Cache.bmp -> Used for both virtuals and webcams.
+- Virtual Cache.bmp -> Used for virtuals, webcams and locationless, should one of those fall through the net.

 - Mega-Event Cache.bmp -> Used to highlight caches that have corrected coordinates, represented by an icon that looks like a piece of a jigsaw puzzle.
 I use it only for puzzles, multis, letterboxes and wherigos.